nhcarrigan/becca-docs/docs/privacy-policy.md

 **Visibility**: This data is publicly visible through the `activity` context menu option.

-**Optout**: You can opt out of this data collection by request in our [support server](https://chat.nhcarrigan.com).
+**Optout**: You can opt out of this data collection with the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
 This data is not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).

 ### Currency System